shapiroisme/datadollar/doc/build-osx.md

 Creating a release build
 ------------------------

-A litecoind binary is not included in the Datadollar-Qt.app bundle.
+A litecoind binary is not included in the datadollar-Qt.app bundle.
 You can ignore this section if you are building `litecoind` for your own use.

 If you are building `litecond` for others, your build machine should be set up